matthewtgilbride/zoneminder-aws/README.md

     `ssh -i <path-to-your-ssh-key> ubuntu@<image-ip>`

-*   scp [zminstall.sh](scripts/zminstall.sh) into the image:

-    `scp zminstall.sh ubuntu@<image-ip>:`

-*   ssh into the image and run the installation script:
+*   Copy the files from this project into the instance

-    `sudo chmod a+x zminstall.sh && sudo ./zminstall.sh`
+    `./copy_files`, enter your image IP or public host name

+*   Install Zoneminder

+    *   `./install_zoneminder.sh`

-    *   zminstall.sh just automates the the following:
+    *   This just automates the following:

         * zoneminder installation directions [here](https://zoneminder.readthedocs.io/en/latest/installationguide/ubuntu.html#easy-way-ubuntu-18-04-bionic).

-        * zmeventserver installation directions [here](https://zmeventnotification.readthedocs.io/en/latest/guides/install.html)
+        * installs other prerequisites for zmeventserver [here](https://zmeventnotification.readthedocs.io/en/latest/guides/install.html)

-            *   **NOTE: not in this branch!** instead of checking out the most recent stable release, it checks out v4.6.1, the stable release at time of writing this README.

 *   IF you are going to use zmeventserver:

-    *   scp the config files at the root of this into the image (we will use them later).
+    *   Look at the files in the `zmeventnotification` directory and tweak them to your liking

-        `scp zmeventnotification.ini ubuntu@<image-ip>:`

-        `scp objectconfig.ini ubuntu@<image-ip>:`

-        `scp secrets.ini ubuntu@<image-ip>:` **This file is gitignored because you should include your own!**
+        *   create a `secrets.ini` file in that directory: **This file is gitignored because you should include your own!**

         *   You can diff these files against the zmeventserver github repo if you are curious as to the changes.

+    *   `./install_zmeventserver.sh`

 *   Save the image from the AWS console.

-## AWS Account prerequisites

-You'll need a few things set up in in your AWS account before you can get started.

-1. An ssh keypair, in case you need to ssh into the EC2 instance for troubleshooting.
-2. An AMI with Zoneminder pre-installed (see above).
-3. An ACM certificate for SSL.
-4. A domain name and hosted zone set up in Route 53

-Include those variables in a .env (see [.env-sample](./.env-sample)) file, and source it `. .env` to set the environment variables in your shell.

 ## Creating the zoneminder stack